thanpolas/toddmotto.github.io/_posts/2013-05-20-simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse.md

 title: Simple HTML5 data-* jQuery tabs, markup free and relative to their container for ultimate re-use
 ---

-One of my favourite additions to the HTML5 spec is data-* attributes, they're useful for such an array of things.
+One of my favourite additions to the HTML5 spec is data-&#42; attributes, they're useful for such an array of things.
 I love integrating them into jQuery/JavaScript and seeing what difference to HTML they make.

 Two things have inspired this post to create some mega simple tabbed content UI components, the first - Twitter Bootstrap.
 Twitter Bootstrap is used by so many people, but I really have no use for it other than pinching one of two of the jQuery plugins whilst working in development.
 The second reason for creating this is [AngularJS](//angularjs.org) from Google - a super intelligent web application framework that I am learning more and more of.